akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

 tag: Data Generator
 ---

-The <a href="https://github.com/akovanev/DataGenerator/">Akov.DataGenerator</a> library helps creating random data based on the <a href="https://github.com/akovanev/DataGenerator/blob/master/Akov.DataGenerator/Scheme/DataScheme.cs">DataScheme</a>.
+The <a href="https://github.com/akovanev/DataGenerator/">Akov.DataGenerator</a> library helps to generate random data based on the <a href="https://github.com/akovanev/DataGenerator/blob/master/Akov.DataGenerator/Scheme/DataScheme.cs">DataScheme</a>.

 There are two ways of how to populate the `DataScheme`.
 * Using json.